foyez/go/README.md

 **[Go Playground](https://play.golang.org/)**

+- Programming Language developed by Google in 2007
+- Open-sourced in 2009

 ## Why Go

 <details>
 <summary>View contents</summary>

+1. Run on multiple cores and builtin to support concurrency
-1. Fast compile times
+2. Fast compile times
-2. Ease to development
+3. Ease to development
-3. Fast execution
+4. Fast execution
-4. Automatic garbage collection
+5. Automatic garbage collection

+**In Parallel:** Downloading, Uploading, Navigating at the same time **Multi-Threading:** Do multiple things at once, e.g., Watching, commenting in Youtube **Concurrency:** Dealing with lots of things at once but necessarily run at the same time, e.g., Multiple users booking at the same time, Multiple users editing the same document

 </details>